As more districts are discovering every day, two-way radios in K-12 schools are the centerpiece of any effective safety plan.

 Longer Battery Life

-Cell phones are wireless devices, but brief battery life that makes frequent charging necessary can make it feel as if users are tethered to their chargers.
+Cell phones are wireless devices, but the brief battery life that makes frequent charging necessary can make it feel as if users are tethered to their chargers.

 Lower Long-Run Cost